Fresh pasta rolled with a pasta maker, suitable for lasagne, hand-cut noodles, ravioli, fettuccine, and spaghetti.

 For easier handling, trim your pasta sheet into segments, roughly 12 inches long.
 Align the flat edge of each segment with the blades.
 Carefully feed the pasta through the blades as you turn the crank.
 Do your best to keep the pasta level with the blades to avoid any snags.

-Dust your finished pasta with brown rice flour and dry flat or on a drying rack while you process the remaining segments.
+Dust your finished pasta with brown rice flour or semolina and dry flat or on a drying rack while you process the remaining segments.

 Recipe by Devon Lee, inspired by David Lebovitz and the Seattle Culinary Academy.